wagner89/ConsoleTetris/README.md

 #### Some of the stuff I want to try here

 ##### 1. Solve the following using RX:
-* Game engine clock with observable from interval (running main cycle on subscription to it)
+* Game engine clock with observable from interval (running main cycle on subscription to it) [X]
 * Keyboard input buffered and read using a stream
 * Pushing game-state to be renderd via a stream to the rendering component
+* Check correct usage of schedulers (separate logic and UI refresh)

 ##### 2. Implement minimalistic physics (although not really needed for tetris)
 * Make objects have both position and velocity (horizontal and vertical)